sdrasco/EdgeWalker/README.md

 ## For experienced traders (TLDR)

-Edge Walker is a Python tool that uses the [Polygon API](https://polygon.io/) to search stock ticker collections for option contract pairs to construct a unique new derivative: the risk-minimizing edge-balanced decoupled strangle.
+Edge Walker is a Python tool that uses the [Polygon API](https://polygon.io/) to search stock ticker collections for option contract pairs to construct a novel derivative: the risk-minimizing edge-balanced decoupled strangle.
 These are put/call contract pairs with unconstrained expirations that are tuned to have identical upper and lower overall breakeven prices.

 ## For those without options trading experience